 The first thing we did was submit an interim assessment.
-We used this assessment to measure and document what we already do, and what changes we could make to improve.
-We had to make some changes and formalise some existing policies to comply with the assessment criteria.
-We changed our companies’ articles and memorandum of association.
-This ratified that the Company’s purpose is to have a positive impact on society and the environment in addition to benefiting shareholders
+We used this exercise to measure and document what we already do, and to identify the changes we needed to make to improve.
+We tweaked and formalised some existing policies to meet the assessment criteria.
+We changed our articles and memorandum of association to formalise that our purpose is to have a positive impact on society and the environment in addition to benefiting shareholders.

 What Happens Next?

-The process so far has been incredibly helpful in understanding where RealWorth stands against some very rigorous and widely respected ESG-style criteria.
-It has pushed us to think more critically about how day-to-day operations can best support our beliefs and principles.
-Whether we achieve certification or not this time, and if so, how that improves or supports our business and our culture, remains to be seen.
+The process so far has been incredibly helpful in understanding where we stand against some very rigorous and widely respected ESG-style criteria.
+It has pushed us to think more critically about how our day-to-day operations can best support our beliefs and principles.
+Whether we achieve certification or not this time round, and if so, how that improves or supports our business and our culture, remains to be seen.